RavenBrothers/EaglerCraft/README.md

   - Bug fixes
   - Made the Repo
   - Imported assets for 1.14
+  - Is OP

  BtPlayzX:
  - Created the Eaglercraft Launcher using Python
  - Expanded the server list
+ - Is OP

+FlamePVPCodes:
+ - Made our website much better
+ - Is OP